At over 100 questions in length, most job candidates dread the pre-hire assessment.

 You're no longer competing with the local manufacturing plant for a small and hyper-local talent pool.
 Today's candidate has access to every relevant job opportunity in the world (quite literally).
 Asking them to set aside two or three hours that could be spent interviewing or applying for other jobs just isn't realistic.

-Put a different way: a lengthy assessment disproportionately favors candidates that have no other options.
+Put a different way: lengthy talent assessments disproportionately favor candidates that have no other options (or those that try to cheat).
 High quality candidates with multiple opportunities either:

 - Won't bother attempting (or completing) it.

 - Will prioritize other job hunting activities until they forget about it.